 Scenic ocean views from my first-floor patio at Caraibes Bonheur!

 From my terrace, I had a garden view.
-I could also see the ocean peeking from the top of the shrubs and coconut trees.
+I could also see the ocean peaking from the top of the shrubs and coconut trees.
 I can only imagine what the partial sea views were like from the first floor!

 Inside the Room

-Furthermore, you can’t swap out your linen and towels after a few days.
+Since there’s no housekeeping, you’ll have to tidy up after yourself.
+You can’t swap out your linen and towels after a few days.